coderefinery/workshop-intro/livestream.md

 ## Who is here today?

-- About 15 course coordinators, instructors and facilitators + about 10 local hosts
+- ~15 course coordinators, instructors and facilitators + ~10 local hosts
 - Over 370 registered participants from almost 30 different countries
 - Learners from all levels and backgrounds